top of page

 Hope Haven of DeKalb County, Inc. began in 1986 as Public Action to Deliver Shelter (PADS through the efforts of the Sycamore Ministerial Association and St. Mary’s Catholic Church in Sycamore.
 PADS was run by volunteers from five area churches (Sycamore United Methodist, Salem Lutheran, Newman Catholic Student Center, Hillcrest Covenant, and St. Mary’s Sycamore), who provided food and shelter to homeless people of DeKalb County on a rotating basis one night a week.
 In the first year, PADS provided 400 nights of shelter, served 800 meals, and had a nightly average of 3.1 people.

-In 1988, PADS obtained a regular site, renting the vacant parsonage owned by First United Methodist in DeKalb, and hired its first
+In 1988, PADS obtained a regular site, renting the vacant parsonage owned by First United Methodist in DeKalb, and hired its first part-time director.

 In 1990, PADS began offering shelter seven nights a week at a permanent site, 316 North Sixth Street in DeKalb.
 The board decided to stay open year-around in 1991 and officially changed the name to Hope Haven of DeKalb County, Inc. In 1995, Lesly Wicks, the current Executive Director, was hired.

-In early 2000, Hope Haven clients and staff moved into the new shelter at 1145 Rushmoore Drive, tripling the capacity to serve homeless
+In early 2000, Hope Haven clients and staff moved into the new shelter at 1145 Rushmoore Drive, tripling the capacity to serve homeless individuals and families.

 In 2004, Dresser Court opened at